eduvpn/documentation/API.md

 1. OAuth tokens can be revoked or expire.
 The application will need to deal with this.
 If a token no longer works (or is about to expire) a new token needs to be obtained (though user interaction with the browser).
-In the future, the "refresh token" flow will be implemented for dealing with token expiry;
+If a "refresh token" was provided by the token endpoint, that MUST be used instead;
 2. VPN server configuration can change which would require an update to the configuration of the client.
 This does not necessarily mean a new client certificate is required as well.
-It could for example be a change in allowed encryption ciphers, or additional/new hosts to connect to;
+It could for example be a change in allowed encryption ciphers, or additional/new hosts to connect to, this is why the VPN configuration needs to be obtained before every connection attempt;
 3. VPN (client) certificates can expire.
 The application needs to deal with obtaining a new certificate if the old one expired, or is about to expire;
 4. VPN (CA) certificates can expire.
 By default, the VPN server has a CA that